ZDF-Fernsehgarten: History

 The first ZDF Fernsehgarten was broadcast on 29 June 1986 and was hosted by Ilona Christen who had a trademark of wearing unusual spectacles and a yellow raincoat.

 On 17 September 2006, Fernsehgarten celebrated its 20th anniversary.
-In the 2007 season of the ZDF Fernsehgarten was organised in collaboration with the magazine Yam!
+In the 2007 season of the ZDF Fernsehgarten was organised in collaboration with the magazine Yam!.
 It was also the first time a school band competition was organised which was an integral part of the programme at this time.

 On 8 July 2012 a performance by Roland Kaiser was disrupted.
 Also, two weeks later people were arrested at the show.

 At the end of the 2013 summer season by popular demand of viewers it was decided to broadcast ZDF Fernsehgarten throughout the year, this included a new "Fernsehgarten on Tour".
 The show is rebranded depending upon the season.

 Since May 2014 an audio description has been provided for the blind and partially sighted.

-On 29 June 2014 the ZDF Fernsehgarten appeared in the Guinness Book of World Records as the longest running live open-air entertainment show.
-The programme has run continuously for 28 years.
+On 29 June 2014, the ZDF Fernsehgarten appeared in the Guinness Book of World Records as the longest running live open-air entertainment show.
+At that time, the programme had run continuously for 28 years.
 Total airtime to date is 49,507 minutes and 31 seconds and were broadcast live, equivalent to 34 days at a stretch.

+During a show in August 2022, where artists such as Zara Larsson and Palina Glebova were set to perform, host Andrea Kiewel hinted to the live audience that she had been instructed to use the ‘gender-specific’ version of nouns (saying Songwriter*innen instead of Songwriter).
+The ZDF editorial team stated: ‘There is definitely no instruction to use gender in the “ZDF-Fernsehgarten”.
+Andrea Kiewel is personally concerned to address everyone, which is why she used this formulation in connection with ‘must’.’
+Following the media coverage, Kiewel clarified: ‘Nobody, not ZDF and nobody else, is telling me that I have to use gendered language.
+I've been using the masculine and feminine plural for a long time because I absolutely want to and it's very important to me.
+It's close to my heart.
+And that's what I meant in the live programme.
+It can happen that not every word fits perfectly in a two-hour live programme.
+But that's the way it is.
+I want it.
+I don't have to.’